Author Guidelines

 * Use the equation editor or MathType for equations.

-* Save your file in docx format (Word 2007 or higher) or doc format (older Word versions).
+* Save your file in docx format.

 Headings